 For the thick part of the surface slick (greater than 100 μ m), it spreads rapidly after a spill and almost disappears after two weeks.
 The maximum area is approximately 15 km2 after four days, allowing for containment/recovery or dispersion.
 This could limit the thinner area, which would otherwise extend over 1,000 to 2,000 km2 for several days and could result in very diffuse arrivals on a long coastline, depending on the spill area.

-Figure 19: Material report of the "surface condensate spill" scenario
+Figure 20.
+Changes in the size of the slick surface for the "surface condensate spill" scenario.